huggingface/datasets/docs/source/dataset_card.rst

 7. Once you are done filling out the card with the online form, click the **Export** button to download the Dataset card.
 Place it in the same folder as your dataset.

-Feel free to take a look at these exampels of good Dataset cards:
+Feel free to take a look at these examples of good Dataset cards for inspiration:

 - `SNLI <https://huggingface.co/datasets/snli>`_
 - `CNN / DailyMail <https://huggingface.co/datasets/cnn_dailymail>`_